xuri/excelize-doc/en/sheet.md

 func (f *File) GetRowOutlineLevel(sheet string, row int) (uint8, error)
 ```

-GetRowOutlineLevel provides a function to get outline level number of a single row by given worksheet name and Excel row number.
-For example, get outline number of row 2 in `Sheet1`:
+GetRowOutlineLevel provides a function to get the outline level number of a single row by given worksheet name and Excel row number.
+For example, get the outline number of row 2 in `Sheet1`:

 ```go
 err := f.GetRowOutlineLevel("Sheet1", 2)